-The solid Logitech G430, is the predecessor of the new G230.
-The latter delivering the same high quality sound with eye-catching design as the former.
-Comes with the new model, some new features and a much affordable price tag.
-It is a perfect entry-level gaming headset at a low price, opposite of the G35.
+The Logitech G430 is the predecessor of the new G230.
+The latter delivering the same high-quality sound with eye-catching design as the former.
+Comes with the new model, some new features, and a much affordable price tag.
+It is a perfect entry-level gaming headset at a low price, opposite the G35.

 Again the swiveling ear cups the G230 offers its users makes it one perfect option for gamers.
 What makes them cool is the over-the-ear design with nice padding keeping them firmly in place, causing zero pressure or discomfort for long spans of use.
 The padding is much thicker and prodigious on the ear cups than on the headband.

 If you are looking for a headset with great sound quality while you play games, go for the G230.
 On testing it myself, I found out, although the sound quality was a bit flat on the whole it conveyed the in-game action flawlessly without interrupting my performance in the games.
 It worked fine with Titanfall, but testing this device with multiplayer games manifested a potential weakness that it, in fact, doesn’t really help much in one performance during a multiplayer competitive game like the previous model did.
 Similarly, I tried it with Assassin’s Creed Unity, despite the fact that the sounds of swords locking, sprinting through hordes of people, the diving into hay was clear enough, the overall voices weren’t varying adequately to be perceived as different.
 The sounds were subdued rather than immersive.
 But in the end, if your goal is to listen to a game without interrupting your housemates, the G230 excellently gets the job done for you.
 It is however not the right headset for you if you aspire to be a top-tier competitor or experience all the games you play in a movie like quality.